asuhub/get-to-know-xo/README.md

 First and foremost - thank you for considering me for this once in a lifetime position.
 If you have any questions about the app, please don't hesitate to reach out to me directly at stephanie.manwaring@gmail.com

-This code challenge is a small crud app where you can:
+This is a small CRUD app where you can:
 * view people in the codeChallenge database (each person has an id, name, and favorite city)
 * edit a person in codeChallengethe database
 * add people to the codeChallenge database